alshedivat/al-folio/_posts/intro-embedded-systems.md

 ---
 layout: post
-title: A Beginner's Guide to Embedded Systems
+title: A Beginners Guide to Embedded Systems
 date: 2023-07-05 11:12:00-0400
 description: an introduction to embedded systems
 tags: embedded